 vGPUdisable

-Use this to disable vGPU sharing which will make the Windows Sandbox use software rendering.
+Use this to disable vGPU sharing, making the Windows Sandbox use software rendering.

 AudioInputDisable